 With so many options for health insurance, choosing a plan can be a tough task.
-However, most of us take the convenient route, and go for a health insurance plan that looks affordable, irrespective of whether it offers the necessary cover or not.
+However, most of us take the convenient route and go for a health insurance plan that looks affordable, irrespective of whether it offers the necessary coverage or not.

 To choose the right plan, here are the 10 questions you must ask your insurer: -

-1. What type of a health plan it is?
+1. What type of health plan it is?

 The first thing that you must ask your insurer is the type of insurance plan that is best for you.
 There are three types of health insurance plans on offer: –